aitoolguide/higgs-audio-files/README.md

-# Higgs Audio – Config & RAM TPS Updated Files
+# Higgs Audio – Updated TTS Script & Config File

-This repository contains two files required for running Higgs Audio with the settings shown in my YouTube tutorial.
+This repository contains two files required for running Higgs Audio exactly as shown in my YouTube tutorial.

+---

 ## 📂 Files in this Repository